HNog/Dark-Souls-Teachings/README.md

 # first-page
-This was my first html5 exercise
+This was my first page, and I dedicated it to Dark Souls.